-Strategies for Success 2017, March 25th.
-“Go for the Win-Win”.
+Strategies for Success 2017.
 Strategies for Success professional development workshop series based on BPW’s long-running Individual Development curriculum is back by popular demand.
-This year we’ll have 4 monthly sessions held on the fourth Saturday of each month at Johns Hopkins All Children’s Hospital Education and Conference Center.
-This workshop series is for you if you are… Employed or in transition • Early, mid or late career • Working in the for profit, non-profit or government sector • Anticipating a career change • An entrepreneur or working for someone else.
-Each session is $20 for members, $25 for non-members and there is an early enrollment discount if you enroll in all 4 before the first workshop on January 28, 2017.
-Click here for more information and to register.
+This year we had four monthly sessions held on the fourth Saturday of each month (from January through April) at Johns Hopkins All Children’s Hospital Education and Conference Center.
+This workshop series was for you if you are… Employed or in transition • Early, mid or late career • Working in the for profit, non-profit or government sector • Anticipating a career change • An entrepreneur or working for someone else.
+Each session was $20 for members, $25 for non-members and there was an early enrollment discount if you enrolled in all four before the first workshop on January 28, 2017.
+Click here for more information.

 Please join us this Friday, September 9th at 8:00 pm to wish our fellow BPW sister Tricia Curry goodbye.
 Please contact Jerri at email@example.com for more information.
 Please bring your own beverage.